20 Colors in Korean for a Vibrant Vocabulary

 Let’s take a look at the 12 most basic colors in Korean.
-Remember, when using the colors yellow, red, blue, black or white, you can drop 색 from the end of the color.
+When using the colors yellow, red, blue, black or white, you can drop the word 색 (color) from the end of the color.
+More on that below!

 You can click on the name of each color to hear how it’s pronounced.